-Available in Bartow, Gordon, Haralson, Murray, Paulding, Polk and Whitfield counties
+Available in Bartow, Floyd, Gordon, Haralson, Murray, Paulding, Polk and Whitfield counties

 Intensive Case Management (ICM) provides mental health treatment services and supports that help individuals with severe mental illness achieve their recovery goals.
 ICM services assist individuals in minimizing the negative effects of symptoms of mental health problems and addictive diseases that interfere with daily living, independent functioning and personal development.